Total area of caliper pistons per axle in case of FIXED MOUNT calipers.

 The area of one piston = π • r² = ¼ • π • d² (π = 3.14)

-If you prefer to have the math done by your PC, than just enter the required numbers in one of the calculators below.
+If you prefer to have the math done by your PC, then enter the required numbers in one of the calculators below.
 You can overwrite/delete the current numbers.
-These are just some popular values entered as an example.
+These are just popular values entered as an example.

 REMINDER: For floating calipers, multiply the result of the calculator by 2.